fatimaezzahraach/fatimaezzahraach/README.md

 - 👋 Hi, I’m @fatimaezzahraach
-- 👀 I’m interested in data analysts in football
+- 👀 I’m interested in cyber security
 - 🌱 I’m currently learning language C and python
 - 💞️ I’m looking to collaborate with interested people in this field